project-ida/notes/Dicke model.md

 a^{\dagger}a |n,\pm\rangle = n|n,\pm\rangle
 $$

-The more field quanta we have (the stronger the field), the larger the coupling terms will be compared to the TLS term which remains unchanged.
+The more field quanta we have (the stronger the field), the larger the coupling terms will be.

 # Dicke model